-- Change in program director (temporary or permanent) of the program. - Contact information (refer to 9.1.a above) for the new person responsible for the program, whether permanent, interim, or acting, accompanied by the individual's updated curriculum vitae that demonstrates compliance with all program director qualifications identified in the current Standards and Required Elements. - Name, credentials, title, address, phone number, and email address of the program - If the change is not permanent, also provide information about the processes being used to put a qualified leader in place on a permanent basis. - 2.
-Change in the program director's workload distribution or allocation of time to non-program related duties greater than 20%. - Description of the program director's new responsibilities, including the amount of time that has been reallocated. - Information regarding how the program director's obligations to the program are being b. - For PTA programs, information regarding how the program is maintaining the required complement of two FTE faculty dedicated to the program. - 3.
-Change in physical therapist assistant program core faculty composition. - When the change results in either of the following situations: fewer than two full-time core faculty dedicated to the PTA program or no PT on the full-time faculty in the PTA program. - Information regarding how the program is meeting its obligations during the situation. b. - The program's plan for remediation of the situation. - Relocation of the program or reassignment of dedicated program space.
-4. - Program status, infrastructure/resources.
-5.
+- 1. Change in program director (temporary or permanent) of the program. - a.
+Contact information (refer to 9.1.a above) for the new person responsible for the program, whether permanent, interim, or acting, accompanied by the individual's updated curriculum vitae that demonstrates compliance with all program director qualifications identified in the current Standards and Required Elements. - b.
+Name, credentials, title, address, phone number, and email address of the program director. - c.
+If the change is not permanent, also provide information about the processes being used to put a qualified leader in place on a permanent basis. - 2.
+Change in the program director's workload distribution or allocation of time to non-program related duties greater than 20%. - a.
+Description of the program director's new responsibilities, including the amount of time that has been reallocated. - b.
+Information regarding how the program director's obligations to the program are being met. - c.
+For PTA programs, information regarding how the program is maintaining the required complement of two FTE faculty dedicated to the program. - 3.
+Change in physical therapist assistant program core faculty composition. - a.
+When the change results in either of the following situations: fewer than two full-time core faculty dedicated to the PTA program or no PT on the full-time faculty in the PTA program. - b.
+Information regarding how the program is meeting its obligations during the situation. - c.
+The program's plan for remediation of the situation. - 4.
+Relocation of the program or reassignment of dedicated program space. - 5.
+Program status, infrastructure/resources.